 We assume that the original number of passes required by any packet is in a finite range $\{1, \ldots, k\}$.
 The value of k will play a fundamental role in our analysis.
-We note, however, that none of our algorithms needs to know k in advance.
+We note, however, that none of our algorithms need know k in advance.

 The number of residual passes of a packet is key to several of our algorithms.
-Formally, for every time t, and every packet p currently stored in IB, its number of residual passes, denoted by $r_t(p)$, is defined to be the number of processing passes it requires before it can be successfully delivered.
+Formally, for every time t, and every packet p currently stored in IB, its number of residual passes, denoted $r_t(p)$, is defined to be the number of processing passes it requires before it can be successfully delivered.

 Most of our algorithms will take the general form depicted in Algorithm 1, where the specific subroutine determining whether or not preemption takes place will depend on the algorithm.
-We will focus our attention on two natural BMs:
+We note that we will distinguish between the various embodiments of our algorithms also depending on the BM they employ in the IB.
+More specifically, we will focus our attention on two natural BMs:

-1) FIFO: In this policy packets are served in FIFO order, i.e. the C head-of-line packets are chosen for assignment to the PPEs.
-Upon completion of a processing round by the PPEs, all the packets that have been processed in this round and still require further processing passes are queued at the tail of the IB queue.

-2) Priority Queueing (PQ): In this policy packets are served in non-increasing order of residual passes, i.e., C packets with the minimum number of residual passes are chosen for assignment to the PPEs in every time slot.
+- FIFO: In this policy packets are serviced in FIFO order, i.e. the C head-of-line packets are chosen for assignment to the PPEs.
+Upon completion of a processing round by the PPEs, all the packets that have been processed in this round and still require further processing passes are queued at the tail of the IB queue. - 2) Priority Queueing (PQ): In this policy packets are serviced in non-increasing order of residual passes, i.e., C packets with the minimum number of residual passes are chosen for assignment to the PPEs in every time slot.